KennyGonzales/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5luMEbS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We will now connect to the VM with *Remote Desktop Connection*.
+We will now connect to the VM with 'Remote Desktop Connection'.
 Use the VM's public IPv4 to connect.
 </p>
 <br />